 Going for a walk on your break isn’t always doable for some people.
 An alternative way to still get your steps in is to take some of your tasks on the go.
 Instead of having a meeting in a stuffy conference room, take your team outside.

 Even something as commonplace as answering your phone can be the perfect opportunity to get up and move.
 Clock in those steps while walking around the block and taking care of your phone call.

 Forget about the physical positives of adopting a more active office lifestyle for a moment and consider the psychological benefits.
 Both your energy and your mindset will be positively influenced by moving away from your desk at regular intervals.
 If you are stuck in a mental rut, you need to move to change the state your mind is in.

-Employees have shown to significantly increase their productivity when able to perform some physical activity during their day.
-When you feel yourself coming to a slump, take a break to get a good stretch in at your desk.
+Employees have been shown to significantly increase their productivity when able to perform some physical activity during their day.
+When you feel yourself coming into a slump, take a break to get a good stretch in at your desk.

 Even a slight posture adjustment can make you feel refreshed enough to tackle your next task.
 Most importantly, all of this helps to alleviate your stress levels so that you aren’t taking your frustrations from work home with you.

 It’s easy to disregard these options under the excuse of “that would never fly in my office!”
 You might surprise yourself.
 Before dismissing any of these activity options, consider these final tips to help you in your transition to a more active daily routine.